chocolatey/docs/input/docs/creating-packages/helpers/reference.md

+﻿---
+Order: 10
+Title: Function and Variable Reference
+Description: PowerShell Functions aka Helpers Reference
+RedirectFrom: docs/helpers-reference
+---

-﻿# PowerShell Functions aka Helpers Reference
+# PowerShell Functions aka Helpers Reference

 <!-- This documentation file is automatically generated from the files at $sourceFunctions using $($sourceLocation)GenerateDocs.ps1.
 Contributions are welcome at the original location(s). -->